opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ### What are webhooks, and why are they useful?

 Webhooks are a standard means for applications like Form to send real-time data to other applications and servers.
-As of May 2020, webhooks are available on Storage mode and can be used by agencies to securely integrate form data collection into the rest of their existing IT workflows.

 Webhooks are useful for agencies who wish to have form response data sent directly to existing IT systems.
 This removes the need for a human user to periodically export form response data from form.gov.sg, then upload it to an internally-used application.
 The permissions of that webhook handler, including which databases/tables it can write to are left up to respective agencies.
 Agencies should follow the usual security practices of software development to limit the reach of the handler.

-Update on 1st December 2021:
-Webhooks has been taken out of beta as it has been stable for over a year

 ### Examples of Webhooks used